 I remember as a kid wondering why telescopes use different names for different things.
 Well, some of it has to do with being invented in Europe, but when you dig into it, it does make sense to call it an aperture.

-What is a Telescope Aperture: The diameter of the light allowing lens or mirror.
-A 100mm telescope could have a diameter tube of 115mm, but the lens, or opening that allows light is only 100mm.
+A Telescope Aperture: Is the diameter of the light allowing lens or mirror.
+Example; a 100mm telescope could have a diameter tube of 115mm, but the lens, or opening that allows light is only 100mm.

 OK, let’s find out the differences in the styles of telescopes and what size aperture makes the best telescope for you.